-Writing a teacher-focused resume, cover letter, LinkedIn profile, and education statement philosophy will help you create and establish your credibility to land a teaching job.
-Sometimes it takes more than just submitting a resume and cover letter.
+Writing a teacher-focused resume, cover letter, LinkedIn profile, and education statement philosophy will help you establish credibility to land a teaching job.
+Sometimes, it takes more than just submitting a resume and cover letter.

 Job Search Documents